Installer Directory

 HUG2

-The Home Upgrade Grant is a local authority provided scheme to help households with poor energy efficiency, low-incomes, or inaccessible locations.
+The Home Upgrade Grant is a local authority-provided scheme to help households with poor energy efficiency, low incomes, or inaccessible locations.
 The funding comes from central government, but it’s up to your local council how to implement it.
-Because the cash is distributed on an ad hoc basis there’s no clear rules about how much is available, but as a guide it’s not uncommon for households to pick up anything from £10000 to £25000 depending on the project.
+Because the cash is distributed on an ad hoc basis there are no clear rules about how much is available, but as a guide it’s not uncommon for households to pick up anything from £10000 to £25000 depending on the project.
 As the Home Upgrade Grant is squarely aimed at energy efficiency there’s a good chance they’ll cover the installation of a heat pump.

-There are a number of companies offering finance for heat pump systems in the United Kingdom.
-Finance, in the form of loans and leasing agreements, is available for domestic, commercial and industrial installations, in both the private and public sectors.
+There are several companies offering finance for heat pump systems in the United Kingdom.
+Finance, in the form of loans and leasing agreements, is available for domestic, commercial, and industrial installations, in both the private and public sectors.
 Finance for renewable energy technologies allows customers to avoid large upfront costs and make payments out of the income earned from Feed-in tariffs, as well as energy bill savings.
 Finance may be offered on a range of bases, each offering varying levels of financial risk and reward, as well as varying interest rates.

 So, this is going to get weird.
 Before we start let’s consider that a traditional gas boiler operates at a 90/95% efficiency.
-However, even an air source heat pump system is up to 300% MORE efficient than a gas boiler.
+However, an air source heat pump system is up to 300% MORE efficient than a gas boiler.
 If this sounds confusing, fasten your seat belt.
-Because despite being three times more efficient than traditional central heating, the savings from using a heat pump system, can appear negligible due to the fact that gas is cheaper by the unit than electricity.
+Because despite being three times more efficient than traditional gas mains gas boilers, the savings from using a heat pump system, can be negligible or even higher since gas is cheaper by the unit than electricity.

 What about ground source heat pumps?

-That said, if you're replacing an old inefficent gas boiler, an electric boiler, oil boiler or an LPG boiler then the savings on your energy bills can be high.
+That said, if you're replacing an old inefficient gas boiler, an electric boiler, oil boiler or an LPG boiler then the savings on your energy bills can be high.

 If you’ve done the maths, you’ll have worked out the difference equates to about three times less.
 Of course, there’s an obvious workaround and this is where heat pumps really start to make sense.
 Imagine for a second you could power your heat pump with electricity you generate yourself.
-Think about that for a moment, free electricity, and free central heating and all you need is a few solar panels to make it happen.
+Although it's not the perfect marriage, obviously you need the heating in the winter when the days are shorter and darker, but solar panels will help towards the running costs of a heat pump.
 To find out more about solar installation check out our guides here.

 If you're replacing an electric boiler, oil boiler or LPG boiler then the return on investment for an ASHP or GSHP becomes much more attractive.
 The tech will often completely pay for itself over time.